 It was December of 2001 when China decided to join WTO, the country was rife with poverty then.
-Now, only 17 years later, the country is the largest trading country with the second largest economy across the globe.
+Now, only 17 years later, the country is the largest trading country with the second largest economy across the globe powered by its strong custom manufacturing industry.
 China still has a long way to go.
 Poverty is still common, but no longer on the same scale.

 For Chinese citizens, benefits can immediately be seen in the influx of desirable foreign brands.
 Cars are cheaper, and international travel is no longer restricted for the very wealthy.
 However, it must be stressed the benefits of China joining the WTO is not only for the country, but the entire world.

 Following the financial crisis which hit many nations in 2008, worldwide growth was sluggish.
 However, China has continued to plug the gap made by the decline in other developed countries’ economies.